c4v4/twatsp-instances/README.md

 # TWATSP-ST Instances
-This repository stores the instances and results of `Models and Algorithms for the Time Windows Assignment Travelling Salesperson Problem with Stochastic Travel Times`, by Francesco Cavaliere, Matteo Fischetti, Roberto Roberti, and Domenico Salvagnin.
+This repository stores the instances and results of `Models and Algorithms for the Time Windows Assignment Travelling Salesperson Problem with Stochastic Travel Times`.

 ## Results
 Results are provided in `csv` format in the [`results`](results/) directory.
 Each file follows the naming of the corresponding table in the original paper.